Ly0n/awesome-robotic-tooling/README.md

 * [se2lam](https://github.com/izhengfan/se2lam) - On-SE(2) Localization and Mapping for Ground Vehicles by Fusing Odometry and Vision
 * [mmWave-localization-learning](https://github.com/gante/mmWave-localization-learning) - ML-based positioning method from mmWave transmissions - with high accuracy and energy efficiency
 * [python-sgp4](https://github.com/brandon-rhodes/python-sgp4) -  computes the position and velocity of an earth-orbiting satellite, given the satellite’s TLE orbital elements from a source like Celestrak.
+* [dynamic_robot_localization](https://github.com/carlosmccosta/dynamic_robot_localization) - is a ROS package that offers 3 DoF and 6 DoF localization using PCL and allows dynamic map update using OctoMap

 ### Simultaneous Localization and Mapping